fzjfjf/CCPU-emulator/readme.md

   Setup:
   - `R1` needs to have the address of the text
   - `R2` needs the length of the text
 - `0x1` - Used to get input from user
-  - `R0` will have the lenght of the input
+  Setup:
   - `R1` needs to have the address of the buffer
   - `R2` needs to have the length of the buffer
 - `0x2` - Used to get the uptime in seconds